 How to Get to Powell River

 While Powell River is technically part of mainland Canada, it isn’t particularly easy to get to.
-However, the difficulty to get here does add to the charm and reduces the number of tourists that make the effort to come and visit.
+However, the difficulty to get here does add to the charm and reduces the number of tourists.
 Below are the most common routes to get here and the approximate time it takes to drive these routes.

 Vancouver to Powell River – 4.5 Hours